 - Your cat wants more food

 - Your cat dislikes the food but still eating it

 Aside from the reasons I gave above, there can be situations where your pet cat is feeling something bad, which is why they cry when eating.
 Your cat might be feeling some pain inside them.
-However, oftentimes, there is nothing to worry about.
+However, often, there is nothing to worry about.

 Why Does My Cat Yowl When Eating?

 The reason why your pet cat is yowling when eating is that your cat is in pain or discomfort.
 Your pet cat could have a loose tooth, or the dry food you gave them is too hard for them to crunch.
-If you can’t see any visual problems in your pet cat, it is best to bring it to the vet because the problem might be internal.
+If you can’t see any visual problems in your pet cat, bringing it to the vet is best because the problem might be internal.

 To conclude this article, your pet cat cries when eating because it is meowing.
 Yes!
 It sounds like a cry.
 Cats do this because your cat is satisfied with the food, wants more food, or dislikes the food.
 You should know the reason why your cat cries when eating so that you can identify if the cry-like sound is positive or negative.